a7071167/rsschool-cv/cv.md

 2. Udemy Course JS by Andrew Mead
 3. Udemy Course Node.JS by Andrew Mead
 4. Lond time ago: Swift Course by Michel Deiman

+### English
+I didn't learnt english at School, i learnt it by my self.
+But i have a very good experience with people for whom English is a native language.
+I worked for American company 1,5 years in US and than 6 month in China.
+And all the time a spoke with the people.
+Of course it was long time ago, but i still remember a little bit.
+This CV a wrote without any translator and vocabular)